English teaching jobs in Austria—in every setting imaginable

 The Gymnasium is referred to as an Allgemeine Höhere Schule (AHS) because it provides a higher level of general education for those who will presumably proceed to university and pursue professional careers.
-There is also a second branch of secondary schools that grant the Matura called Berufsbildende Mittlere und Höhere Schulen, or BMHS.
+There is also a second branch of secondary schools that grants the Matura called Berufsbildende Mittlere und Höhere Schulen, or BMHS.

 After the first four years of Gymnasium or Hauptschule (see below) (American 8th grade/Austrian 4th form), students can elect to leave the AHS's general curriculum to attend a Berufsbildende Mittlere und Höhere Schule (BMHS).
-In a BMHS, the student completes the general education necessary to receive the Matura and continue on to university, while concurrently completing vocational training in a specific field.
-Students at a BHS generally spend an extra year in secondary school (graduating at 19) because their vocational training requires extra coursework.
-There are many different types of BMHS, which train students in fields ranging from various branches of engineering (Höhere Technische Lehranstalt – HTL) over business and tourism (Handelsakademie – HAK) to kindergarten teaching (Bildungsanstalt für Kindergartenpädagogik – BAKIP) just to mention a few of the many fields of specialization.
-Upon graduation, students can continue to university or work in the field for which they have been trained.
+In a BMHS, students complete the general education necessary to receive the Matura and continue on to university while concurrently completing vocational training in a wide variety of different fields.
+Students at a BMHS generally spend an extra year in secondary school (graduating at 19) because their vocational training requires extra coursework.
+There are many different types of BMHS that train students in numerous fields, ranging from various branches of engineering (Höhere Technische Lehranstalt – HTL), to business and tourism (Handelsakademie – HAK) and kindergarten teaching (Bildungsanstalt für Kindergartenpädagogik – BAKIP)–and that is just a select sampling of the many fields of specialization you may encounter as you teach English in Austrian schools.
+Upon graduation, students can continue to university or work in the field in which they have been trained.